Topic: Asylum, immigration, citizenship

 Leave to appeal

-25. Applications for a certificate pursuant to section 5(6) of the Illegal Immigrants (Trafficking) Act 2000 shall be made in the Monday list on notice to the respondent within 28 days of the oral pronouncement of the decision concerned and shall be supported by written legal submissions setting out the points of law of exceptional public importance arising and explaining how the application otherwise complies with the criteria for the grant of a certificate in the subsection.
+42. Applications for leave to appeal pursuant to s.
+5(6) of the Illegal Immigrants (Trafficking) Act 2000 (as amended by s.
+34 of the Employment Permits (Amendment) Act 2014) shall be made in the Monday list on notice to the respondent within 28 days of the oral pronouncement of the decision concerned and shall be supported by written legal submissions setting out the precise text of the proposed point(s) of law of exceptional public importance arising and explaining how the application complies with the criteria for the grant of leave to appeal.
+Such submissions shall be served on the respondent at least seven days prior to the date on which it is proposed to seek such leave to appeal, and the respondent may reply to such submissions within that seven day period.

 Non-compliance and Costs

-26. In cases of failure to comply with this practice direction, the court may make such order as is appropriate including any order as to costs against a defaulting party, and/or an order as to costs against a defaulting solicitor under Order 99 rule 6, and/or an order disallowing costs as between a solicitor and his or her client under Order 99 rule 7.
+43. In cases of failure to comply with this Practice Direction, the court may make such order as it considers appropriate including any order as to costs against a defaulting party, and/or an order as to costs against a defaulting solicitor under Order 99 rule 6, and/or an order disallowing costs as between a solicitor and his or her client under Order 99 rule 7.

 Commencement and previous Practice Directions

-27. This Practice Direction shall come into operation on the 1st January, 2018.
+44. This Practice Direction shall come into operation on Wednesday 30th May, 2018.

-29. Practice Direction No. HC69 of the 22nd September, 2016 is revoked on the coming into operation of this practice direction.
+46. Practice Direction No. HC73 of the 7th December, 2017 is revoked on the coming into operation of this Practice Direction.

 President of the High Court